 From Highland Park to Hainesville, the Lake County suburbs are vast and everyone is looking for that parent who’s just like them.
-Come with us as we take a look “Behind the Trike” and meet the parents who bring Little Lake County to you every day.
+This month we’re taking a look “Behind the Trike” and meeting the parents who bring Lake County to you every day.
 Today we meet Heather our, “Mom in the Kitchen”.

 Heather was raised in the city and moved out to Lake County 11 years ago and hasn’t looked back!
-Heather is stay at home Mama with three kids, ages 9, 7, and 3 and has been married for 13 years to her husband.
+Heather is a stay-at-home Mama with three kids and has been married for 13 years to her husband.
 Heather loves to run, cook, practice yoga, read, and write on her blog, “Girl and Her Kitchen.”
-Heather’s blog shares Heather’s delicious recipes, weekly meal planners, and helpful tips beyond the recipes to help her readers create amazing meals for their family and friends.
+Heather’s blog shares delicious recipes, weekly meal planners, and helpful tips beyond the recipes to help her readers create amazing meals for their family and friends.
 Personally, this girl is looking forward to trying the Baked Kale recipe in my kitchen.
 I have heard a ton of raves lately about the benefits of Kale.
-However if I’m truly honest I have to admit the Chocolate Peanut Butter Pretzel Truffles sound devilishly delicious!
-Heather is a girl after my own heart with her having the same challenging everyday Mom Moments that all of us have faced, the decision to leave work and stay home to do the hardest job on earth, and my favorite tidbit into Heather’s fun personality….her guilty indulgence of teenage angst ridden shows on the CW!
+However, if I’m truly honest, I have to admit the Chocolate Peanut Butter Pretzel Truffles sound devilishly delicious!
+Heather is a girl after my own heart, with her having the same challenging everyday Mom Moments that all of us have faced, the decision to leave work and stay home to do the hardest job on earth, and my favorite tidbit into Heather’s fun personality….her guilty indulgence of teenage angst-ridden shows on the CW!

 Do you work outside of the house?
 Did you work before kids and if so what did you do?

 I do not work outside of the house now.
-I am a stay at home mom, yet fill my time writing for little lake county, my own blog “Girl and Her Kitchen”, as well as volunteering at my kids’ school, and at our church.
+I am a stay-at-home mom, yet I fill my time writing for Little Lake County, my blog “Girl and Her Kitchen,” as well as volunteering at my kids’ school and our church.
 Before I had my first child, I was a middle school teacher.
 I taught 6th grade Language Arts and Social Studies.
 I loved every minute of it and miss it every day, although I would never trade being home with my kids for anything.

 I don’t feel like the stress is ever really off, but I do feel better after a run or yoga.
 I am a different person!
 I also like to decompress by reading a good book or by baking.
 Which unfortunately cancels out the run or yoga, but chocolate cake is so good!